 Note: States tax HSAs differently.
 As an example, in California, HSA contributions are not tax deductible, yet they are fully tax deductible Arizona.
-For a detailed information on the tax treatment of HSAs by various States, click here.

 - Equitable contributions: Employers must contribute an equal dollar amount or equal percentage to ALL employees with HSAs if the employer contributes to ANY employee’s HSA.
 As an example, an employer can contribute $50 or $100 per month per employee or 50 percent of the deductible.
 Contributions do not have to be monthly – they can be in lump sums.
 Just keep in mind that if you deposit a lump of money into an employee’s HSA, he can leave the next day and take all of the money with him.
 Also employers have the freedom to only contribute money for employees who participate in the employer’s group HDHP insurance plan.
 The IRS allows different treatment for full-time and part-time employees and for self-only and family coverage – as different deductibles apply in the latter case.